-Cindy Barha is a postdoctoral research fellow supervised by Drs.
-Teresa Liu-Ambrose and Robin Hsiung.
+Cindy Barha is a postdoctoral research fellow supervised by Dr. Teresa Liu-Ambrose.
 Cindy’s primary research interests focus on the interactions between the stress and reproductive axes in determining developmental trajectories across the lifespan, with a concentration on how these interactions influence normal age-associated cognitive decline as well as risk for neurodegenerative diseases, such as Alzheimer’s disease.
 Currently, she is interested in understanding how sex differences in the cognitive-enhancing ability of exercise training are related to hormones and genotype.
 Cindy received a PhD in Behavioural Neuroscience from the University of British Columbia and completed a postdoctoral fellowship in the Faculty of Health Sciences at Simon Fraser University.
-She is currently supported by a fellowship from the Alzheimer’s Association (USA).
+She is currently supported by a fellowship from the Alzheimer’s Association (USA) and Brain Canada.